 Our goal is to ensure that pupils can go on to get excellent jobs locally and help to sustain the growth of the local economy by cultivating a workforce with the mindset and skills to adapt and compete in an ever-changing world.
 A curriculum that delivers enterprise opportunities.

 Exciting vehicles for learning

-Our curriculum will be centred on ‘project-based learning’ with real-life products or outcomes to drive it.
-Teachers will choose projects or ‘vehicles for learning’ that are linked to activities that people do in the real world, that stretches the pupils, ignites their imagination and is true to our values.
-This approach will be developed in different ways across both the primary and secondary phases and will complement specialist subject teaching with the key focus being on enterprise.
+Teachers will choose projects that are linked to activities that people do in the real world, that stretches the pupils, ignites their imagination and is true to our values.
 We will exploit the contacts and opportunities of being in a lively town by working with other organisations and companies to provide our pupils with real work experiences.
 They will learn the skills and roles of working together in teams for a common goal.
 There will be a clear emphasis on innovation and leadership.
 The curriculum will encourage problem-solving, critical reflection, research and challenge and the development of analytical skills fostering the businessmen and women of the future.
 All pupils will be encouraged and given the confidence to participate in decision making, providing support and/or creative input across the three areas of family well-being, public service and generating wealth.
 Through this, we will develop self-confident and responsible pupils who contribute to the local community of Slough and who will be well placed to become leaders of the future.

 Talk for Writing was developed by Pie Corbett, it is powerful because it is based on the principles of how children learn.
 Teaching writing through ‘Talk for Writing’ enables children to say and learn the language for writing aloud before they write giving them life long reading and writing skills.